 There are consequences for schools with official cohort default rates that exceed certain thresholds and in some cases an institution may be ineligible to participate in financial aid programs.
 As required by The Department of Education, Tulsa Community College has implemented and practices a strict Default Management Plan.
-In part, this Default Management Plan includes requiring an Entrance Interview for all student borrowers, Exit Interviews for students in less than halftime enrollment whether due to withdrawal or graduation, and in some cases placing a hold on a student's academic record.
-Examples of a hold being placed on an academic record include, but are not limited to, an institutional, state, or federal financial aid overpayment due by the student, a student's failure to comply with a student loan Exit Interview as required by Federal guidelines, or receipt of notice of a student's student loan delinquency or default.
+In part, this Default Management Plan includes requiring an Entrance Interview for all student borrowers, Exit Interviews for students in less than halftime enrollment whether due to withdrawal or graduation.